derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] free throw lane violation?
+Rn, counts as a 'miss', but really it's something else
 - [ ] so ideally, you'd be able to load a game into the editor, and then be able to add new things
     - so maybe later if I want to add a contested thing to the game, I could load up that game and then go through each action, not have to change anything except the contested-ness.
 Would save a ton of time
 - [ ] buzzer beater shots won't have a rebounder, but rn it requires one to submit the action...